emanuelepicas/HackingStuff/hackWIFIWPA2/instruction.md

 $ mkdir /....
 ```

-run the command below to start sniffing the connection, the aim is to find a four handshake made by the modem, when a device disconnects himself from the Wi-Fi.
+run the command below from the folder previous created to start sniffing the connection.
+The aim is to find a four handshake made by the modem, when a device disconnects himself from the Wi-Fi or request a new authentication or other reason due to the connection standards.
 The command to run contains various option.

-Below the command and details:
+Below the command and some details regarding it:

 ```
 $ airodump-ng wlan0mon -c 10 --bssid {MAC_ADDRESS} -w ./..{crack.cap}